Blu3wolf/BMS-Docs/Acronyms.md

 1553 | MIL-STD-1553 | Avionics Bus protocol.
 A-A | Air to Air |
 A-G or AG | Air to Ground |
-A-LOW  or ALOW | Altitude Low | button on ICP to enter the A-LOW page in DED.
+A-LOW  or ALOW | Altitude Low | Button on ICP to enter the A-LOW page in DED.
 A-Pole | | AC to target range when AMRAAM goes active with MPRF (Pitbull).
 AAA | Anti Aircraft Artillery |
 AAA | Attitude Awareness Arc | HUD DGFT symbology.